-The Group is exposed to uncontrollable events which may have negative impacts, which by their nature are unpredictable and outside of its control.
+Description and Impact The Group is exposed to uncontrollable events which may have negative impacts, which by their nature are unpredictable and outside of its control.
 Economic and political factors including instability and changes to laws on travel and trade could adversely impact the demand for travel and in turn impact our operational results and profitability.
 Deterioration in the financial condition, restructuring of operations or limited resource availability of one or more key stakeholder in our supply chain eco-system could impact our growth.
 The threat of terrorist attacks in key cities and on aircraft in flight may reduce the appetite of the leisure traveller to undertake trips, particularly to certain geographies, resulting in declining revenues.
 Geopolitical conflicts, climate change, natural disasters, or other adverse events outside of the control of the Group may also reduce demand for or prevent the ability to travel to affected regions.

-Our target 18-34-year-old population tend to be flexible as to destination and are less risk adverse.
+Management and Mitigation Our target 18-34-year-old population tend to be flexible as to destination and are less risk adverse.
 Their trips tend to be a 'rite of passage' rather than a more discretionary or optional vacation resulting in less aversion to these risks and more flexibility in configuring trips around restrictions.
 We maintain a close working relationship with our hostel partners to ensure we monitor key developments in the market and can take timely mitigating actions if necessary.
 Risk assessment and due diligence controls are carried out by our dedicated procurement function and relevant business owner in respect of each third-party provider.

-14 Regulation

-The Group faces regulatory and legal challenges in its global operations.
-We are exposed to issues regarding competition, licensing of local accommodation and experiences, language usage, web-based trading, consumer compliance, tax, intellectual property, trademarks, data protection and information security and commercial disputes in multiple jurisdictions.

-Sustainability related legislation place an onus on the Group to disclose its compliance.
-The Group needs to stay aware of all future regulation and policy changes within sustainability.

-The Group is subject to various regulations, including payment card association rules, the EU Package Travel Directive, and rules on cookies usage (impacted by GDPR and ePrivacy Directive).
-The Digital Services Act also imposes content moderation and transparency obligations.

-Increased scrutiny of the mechanisms to transfer personal data to third countries in relation to the EU-US Privacy Shield and Standard Contractual Clauses create uncertainty in relation to international transfers of personal data.

-The California Privacy Rights Act introduces new privacy requirements.
-Sign-up regulations, like DAC 7 EU Tax directive, may slow operations, impact property categorisations, and result in closures due to changing local laws.
-Ongoing legal developments pose potential constraints, compliance costs, and business harm for the Group.

-The legal team keeps abreast of current and anticipated legal requirements and consult with external legal advisors on territory specific legal and regulatory issues.

-Qualified and experienced in-house lawyers ensure consumer compliance, listing rules, governance code, and Market Abuse Regulations adherence.

-TCFD governance structure and third-party monitoring ensure compliance with climate changes.
+14 Regulation Description and Impact The Group faces regulatory and legal char regarding competition, licensing of local web-based trading, consumer complian and information security and commercia Sustainability related legislation place an needs to stay aware of all future regulation The Group is subject to various regulation Package Travel Directive, and rules on con- The Digital Services Act also imposes con- Increased scrutiny of the mechanisms to to the EU-US Privacy Shield and Standa international transfers of personal data.
+The California Privacy Rights Act introdu DAC 7 EU Tax directive, may slow operati due to changing local laws.
+Ongoing leg costs, and business harm for the Group.
+Management and Mitigation The legal team keeps abreast of current a legal advisors on territory specific legal Qualified and experienced in-house lawy vyers ensure consumer compliance, listing rules, governance code, and Market Abuse Regulations adherence.

 External insurance brokers are appointed to optimise insurance terms reflecting industry standards.
 Payment options are expanded for customer efficiency.